DragonSenses/Curiosity/Rust/ch-8/ch08-02-strings.md

 #### Creating a String with Initial Data

-Often, we’ll have some initial data with which we want to start the string.
+Often, we'll have some initial data with which we want to start the string.
 For that, we use the `to_string` method, which is available on any type that implements the `Display` trait, as string literals do.
 Listing 8-12 shows two examples.

 ```rust
 let data = "initial contents";